racket/racket/collects/tests/mzscheme/benchmarks/common/README.txt

   mzscheme -qr mk-chicken.ss <benchmark> ; <benchmark>

-Unpack "dynamic-input.txt.gz" if you want to run the "dynamic" benchmark, but the auto.ss script will do that for you.
+Unpack "dynamic-input.txt.gz" if you want to run the "dynamic" benchmark, but the "auto.ss" script will do that for you.